 1. Margin from cost & price

-Already know the cost and the price you charge — see how much margin you're really making.
+Already know the cost and price you charge — see how much margin you're making.

 2. Price from cost & target margin

-Set a target margin and we'll back-solve the price you need to charge.
+Set a target margin and back-solve the price you need to charge.

 3. Break-even calculator